cl1694/AI-Script-Compendium/README.md

 Doesn't include scripts that I think is too useless.
 In other words, scripts that can be made in a minute, and don't work better than other similar scripts.

 All scripts are sorted based on their category, then release date.

-If you feel like your script should be added in the list, create a github issue with your script link(no export code).

 ## Format
 ```